munificent/craftinginterpreters/book/chunks-of-bytecode.md

 <aside name="module">

 I promise you we won't be creating this many new files in later chapters.
-This first one lays most of the groundwork.
+This first one lays much of the groundwork.

 </aside>